 - Opportunities to see your child's class teacher before school starts on the playground for short messages, to share news or to arrange a convenient time for a meeting.
-Teachers will always make time to see you should you ask to see them. - Termly progress meetings with teachers and/or SENCO to outline the targets and ideas for support at home these are in addition to the normal parents evenings that take place in the Autumn and Spring terms. - Parents evening short consultations with your child's class teacher twice a year - Opportunities to contribute to our parent/carer forum - Termly open afternoons to view your child's work with you and share in their achievements - Regular newsletters from our Head Teacher are sent home.
+Teachers will always make time to see you should you ask to see them. - Termly progress meetings with teachers and/or SENCO to outline the targets and ideas for support at home these are in addition to the normal parents evenings that take place in the Autumn and Spring terms. - Parents evening consultations with your child's class teacher twice a year - Opportunities to contribute to our parent/carer forum - Termly open afternoons to view your child's work with you and share in their achievements - Regular newsletters from our Head Teacher are sent home.
 These outline key events and news about the school. - Class pages on our website outline essential information about each class as well as key activities that are planned for the term.
-There are also photographs of activities already enjoyed. - Attending our weekly celebration assembly all parents are welcome to attend. - A written report summarising your child's development will be sent to you in the Summer Term. - Parents are invited to support children at school (e.g. cookery, school trips, listening to readers) once they have been DBS checked please contact the school office for details. - Parents are invited to become members of the school PTA to learn more about what the school is doing and to help raise money for school funds please contact Lucy Chettleburg and Vicky Cripps via the school office. - The Headteacher, Assistant Heads and class teachers are available in the mornings in the playground for informal communication.
+There are also photographs of activities already enjoyed. - A written report summarising your child's development will be sent to you in the Summer Term. - Parents are invited to support children at school (e.g. cookery, school trips, listening to readers) once they have been DBS checked please contact the school office for details. - •

+Parents are invited to become members of the school PTA to learn more about what the school is doing and to help raise money for school funds - please contact: pta.balcombe@gmail.com

+• The Headteacher, Assistant Heads and class teachers are available in the mornings for informal communication.